usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  at movie theaters.
 These commenters also cited statistics showing that a significant percentage of Americans do not attend the movies at least once a year, and while hearing loss disproportionately affects seniors, they represent a smaller proportion of persons who actually attend the movies.

- <p>Commenters also stressed that in their experience, the
- Department's proposed scoping requirements for captioning devices far exceed demand in those movie theaters that currently stock and advertise the availability of such devices.
+Commenters also stressed that in their experience, the Department's proposed scoping requirements for captioning devices far exceed demand in those movie theaters that currently stock and advertise the availability of such devices.
 To support this conclusion, NATO offered device